 - When you sit down at the computer to take the test, nothing should be a surprise.
 You should know every reading question, every listening question, every speaking task, and every writing task on the test.
 You should know exactly what you have to do to answer every question properly.

 - You should also know the exact score you need to achieve for each university you want to apply to.
 (Some schools require just an overall TOEFL score, but some schools require specific scores in each section.)
-You should exactly what you need to do get the required score.
+You should know exactly what you need to do get the required score.

 - Do not try to prepare for the test alone.
 At the very least, you need a textbook: